mughees-asif/portfolio/content/jobs/QMFS/index.md

 - Co-operated with the Head of Electronics to develop a Graphical User Interface (GUI) using Processing3 for a telemetry system, enabling two times more data available for the team including throttle response and power output.
-- Made the GUI using JavaFX to increase functionality and usability.
+- Upgraded the GUI by using JavaFX to increase functionality and usability.
 - Created a paddle-shift logic algorithm to implement into the ECU using C.